- How to Access the Della Cluster

 If, however, you are part of a research group with a faculty member who has contributed to or has an approved project on Della, that faculty member can sponsor additional users by sending a request to [email protected].
 Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.

 Logging into DellaFor CPU jobs using the Springdale Linux 7 operating system (VPN required from off-campus):

-Once you have been granted access to Della, you should be able to SSH into it using the command below.
+Once you have been granted access to Della, you can connect by opening an SSH client and using the SSH command:

 $ ssh <YourNetID>@della-gpu.princeton.eduFor more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.

 If you prefer to navigate Della through a graphical user interface rather than the Linux command line, there is also a web portal called MyDella at mydella.princeton.edu which provides access to the cluster through a web browser.
 This enables easy file transfers and interactive jobs: RStudio, Jupyter, Stata and MATLAB.
 A VPN is required to access the web portal from off-campus.
 We recommend using the GlobalProtect VPN service.